designstem/projects/frequency/index.md

 | section: Frequency as a Wave

+| 1 1 3 3 3 3
+| 4 4 3 3 3 3
-| 1 1 2 2
+| 4 4 2 2 0 0

 <f-notes class-name="tertiary" width="50vw" style="--base: 9px">

 Students will learn how to present frequency on a sinusoidal wave.
 This will allow them to experiment and test their new knowledge about frequency using a more mathematical way of thinking.

-~Frequency can be expressed using a sinusoidal wave having two variables: time and cycle. in a two-dimensional space, if X-axis represents time and Y-axis a cycle, we can start presenting frequency using sinusoidal wave.~
+>Frequency can be expressed using a sinusoidal wave having two variables: **time and cycle**.
+In a two-dimensional space, if X-axis represents time and Y-axis a cycle, we can start presenting frequency using sinusoidal wave.

-~On a sinusoidal wave time lapses from left to right on the horizontal axis.
-The higher the frequency, the greater the number of cycles on the vertical axis, representing faster rate.~
+On a sinusoidal wave time lapses from left to right on the horizontal axis.
+The higher the frequency, the greater the number of cycles on the vertical axis, representing faster rate.

 </f-notes>